Sayabec

-The territory was historically occupied by Mi'kmaq people, a First Nation who occupied much of the Gaspe Peninsula.
+The territory was historically occupied by Mi'kmaq people, a First Nation who occupied much of the Gaspé Peninsula.
 Its first French Canadian inhabitant was Pierre Brochu, who came in 1833.
 At the end of the 19th century settlers began to come in the region to work in sawmills.
 The municipality was first officially created in 1887 as a school municipality under the name Sainte-Marie-de-Sayabec.
 The Catholic parish was erected in 1894.
 In 1917, the village of Saindon was created, and it took the name of Sayabec in 1951.
 Today municipality was formed in 1982 through the merger of the parish municipality of Sainte-Marie-de-Sayabec and the village municipality of Sayabec.

-The municipality's main transportation link is the Quebec Route 132 which loops around the Gaspe Peninsula back towards the Mont-Joli area northwest of Sayabec.
+The municipality's main transportation link is the Quebec Route 132 which loops around the Gaspé Peninsula back towards the Mont-Joli area northwest of Sayabec.
 It is also located along the Canadian National Railway (originally the Intercolonial Railway).

-Toponymy

 Sayabec is pronounced "Say-bec" (/se.bɛk/).
 This name comes from the Mi'kmaq language word sepeg, which means "full river" or "river obstructed by a beaver dam".
 In fact, the actual Mi'kmaq word is sakpediak, sak meaning "river" and pediak "full", but the Mi'kmaq used to say "sakbak" to be shorter.
 Other sources say that the name is from the Mi'kmaq word siapeg, which means "extension of the lake" or "small gulf".

 Demonyms of Sayabec are "Sayabécois" for male gender and "Sayabécoise" for female.